manshikabdal/InventoryManagement-Aanalysis/README.md

 * Created a view from stocks table.

 # Results
-* This analysis helps in determining the right amount of stock to keep on-hand to fulfill the demand while avoiding overspending on inventory storage.
+* This analysis helped in determining the right amount of stock to keep on-hand to fulfill the demand while avoiding overspending on inventory storage.
 * With the help of analysis, the company can reduce storage and its related expenses.